SDC-Perserverance/QuestionsAndAnswersAPI/README.md

 # QuestionsAndAnswersAPI
-API service for Questions and Answers
+API service for Questions and Answers for Team Perserverance by Daniel Ko.